 Federal courts in the United States generally have jurisdiction in matters of admiralty.
 A district court will only have jurisdiction for an action in rem case if the property in question is physically located within the court's territory upon initiation of the action.
 If someone has a lien against a ship, or the cargo inside of the ship, the vessel can be arrested to enforce the lien.
 The court in the district where the vessel was arrested will have jurisdiction over the case.
 Remember, before an action in rem can be initiated, there must be a maritime lien in place.

 If you need help initiating action in rem, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.